elkhjean/Operating-systems/README.md

 # Operating-systems
-Git repo for grouå labs and assignments in operating systems course
+Git repo for group labs and assignments in operating systems course